Technology Tales

 1st October 2011

 Of course, this outage could have left me disconnected from the Internet but for the rise of mobile broadband.
-Working off dongles is all very fine until coverage lets you down and that seems to be my experience with Vodafone at the moment.
-Another fly in the ointment was my having a locked down work laptop that didn’t entertain such the software installation that is needed for running these things, a not unexpected state of affairs though it is possible to connect over wired and wireless networks using VPN.
+Working off dongles is all very fine until coverage lets you down, and that seems to be my experience with Vodafone at the moment.
+Another fly in the ointment was my having a locked down work laptop that didn't entertain such the software installation that is required for running these things, a not unexpected state of affairs, though it is possible to connect over wired and wireless networks using VPN.
 With my needing to work from home on Monday, I really had to get that computer online.
 Saturday evening saw me getting my Toshiba laptop online using mobile broadband and then setting up an ad hoc network using Windows 7 to hook up the work laptop.
-To my relief, that did the trick but the next day saw me come across another option in Argos (the range of computing kit in there still continues to surprise me) that made life even easier.
+To my relief, that did the trick, but the next day saw me come across another option in Argos (the range of computing kit in there still continues to surprise me) that made life even easier.

 Extending ASUS Eee PC Battery Life Without Changing From Ubuntu 11.04